-1. Being a good adult citizen: what does this mean for students?
+1. Being a good adult citizen: what does it mean for students?

-Most of the behaviors that have been listed in the RAINBOW questionnaire receive positive qualifications.
-As a general pattern, we can say that young people are slightly apolitical and do not view political causes and voting as important, unlike issues that impact their life directly - such as those concerning their community and family, ecology and the environmental issues.
+Most of the behaviours that have been listed in RAINBOW questionnaire receive positive qualifications.
+As a general pattern, we can say that young people are a bit apolitical and do not estimate political causes and voting as important, unlike issues that impact their life directly - such as those concerning their community and family, ecology and the environmental issues.

-As very important behaviors for being a good citizen are qualified: Respecting the rights of others to have their own opinions (approx.80%), Knowledge of human rights (76%), Making personal efforts to protect natural resources (69%) and Environmental protection (62,5%).
-Other types of behavior mentioned as very important include: Learning about a country's history, Ensuring the economic welfare of your families, Always obeying the law, Working hard.
-Most of these types of behavior are qualified as quite important by another substantial group of respondents.
+As very important behaviours for being a good citizen are qualified: Respecting the rights of others to have their own opinions (approx.80%), Knowledge of humans rights (76%), Making personal efforts to protect natural resources (69%) and Environmental protection (62,5%).
+Other types of behaviour mentioned as very important include: Learning about the country's history, Ensuring the economic welfare of your families, Always obeying the law, Working hard.
+Most of these types of behaviour are qualified as quite important by another substantial group of respondents.

 On the opposite side of the scale is: Joining a political party, which accumulates 92,7% negative vote (51% - not important at all, 42% - not very important).
-Engaging in political discussions sees similar results, gaining a bit more than 81% negative vote (distributed as: 51% not very important and other approx. 30% not important at all).
+Engaging in political discussions is with similar results gaining a bit more than 81% negative vote (distributed as: 51% not very important and other approx. 30% not important at all).

 Following political issues in the media gets ambivalent feedback - although 44% of the respondents consider it as not very important, approx. 32% qualify it as quite important.
-At the bottom line, this behavior gets 55% negative and 45% positive votes.
+At the bottom line, this behaviour gets 55% negative and 45% positive votes.

-The feedback on these two behaviors tells us about the political environment and the perceived quality of democracy in Bulgaria.
+The feedback on these two behaviours tells us about the political environment and the perceived quality of democracy in Bulgaria.